Affiliate Programs for New Bloggers

 In her affiliate marketing course, she uses her previous articles as case studies.
 It includes videos so you can see exactly how she’s applied her affiliate marketing strategy.

 I loved the Affiliate Marketing course so much, I ended up purchasing her other course Pinteresting Strategies, which is beloved by many reputable bloggers!
 It did not disappoint.
 It has an extensive overview of Pinterest – all the strategies you need to optimize your Pinterest account and boost your traffic.
-I saw immediate results as I implemented each step she recommends.

 This course is jam packed with useful information about how to set up Google Analytics and Google Search Console – 2 FREE must have tools for your site – the right way and optimize it.
-If you’re not tech saavy like me, this course will help.
+If you’re not tech savvy like me, this course will help.
 She includes detailed, step-by-step directions and images.

 If you want to get a taste, check out her FREE course Google Analytics 101 – for Non-Techies!

-Here are the programs I was rejected from.
+Affiliate marketing programs I was rejected from

 Through CJ Affiliates, I was rejected on Hotels.com and HelloFresh.
 When I asked them for a reason, I never heard back.
 I haven’t reapplied since.